LighghtEeloo/flow.er/README.md

 # Flow.er

+## After 2 years of silence...

+I've grown and learnt a lot from my experience with programming and software development, and most importantly, how to make a notebook app meaningful.
+The ecosystem has dramtically evolved, and I'm glad to see that.
+I'm planning to rewrite the project in my free time.

+Below is the corpus of what was done 2 years ago, when I was still young.

+---

 A *notebook* app integrated with *todo-list* utility.

 Project *flow.er* is a Rust WASM app running in browser.
 Taking advantage of Yew and Trunk, it provides good development experience.